-Humanities Texas is pleased to announce over $1.1 million in Relief Grants for 198 Texas cultural and educational nonprofits affected by the COVID-19 pandemic.
+This summer, Humanities Texas awarded over $1.1 million in Relief Grants to 198 Texas cultural and educational nonprofits affected by the COVID-19 pandemic.

 Relief Grant recipients include museums, libraries, preservation organizations, and heritage and cultural centers, among many others.
 These organizations administer humanities programs that have significant impact within their communities and demonstrated immediate need as a result of the pandemic.